Apr 30

 Tokyo Industries is one of the UK’s biggest nightlife operators and an influential voice to give their take on the nighttime economy in 2026.

-Aaron Mellor, Founder and Managing Director, Tokyo Industries
+Aaron Mellor, Founder and Managing Director, Tokyo Industries in conversation with Robyn Black, Head of Content, Fleet Street

 In this session, hospitality technology experts Sona unpacks what true AI really means for hospitality, beyond the buzzwords and headlines.
 They will explore where AI is already creating impact, such as through customer service chatbots, personalised recommendations and dynamic menu pricing.